Hello and welcome to our ultimate guide on cupboards and wardrobes.

 Some called it a cupboard while others called it a wardrobe.

-So nowadays the main difference between the two is just the name.
+Which leads us to the modern-day, where the main difference between the two is just the name.

-Two names for a very similar item.
+Two names for more or less the same item.

 Cupboards and wardrobe revolution – Modern-day differences types and variations

 As with all things, needs and lifestyles change, and furniture is no different.